ypaulsussman/yblog/content/posts/Revisiting Zero to One.md

 I didn’t agree with the assumptions underlying a wide swath of it, to be clear.
 But I did learn a ton, thought about entire new topics for the first time, and (_if we're honest_) finished the book invigorated: even if, sure, in a kind of cheesy, young-pioneer, “_to seek, to strive, and not to yield!_” sort of way.

-Even if the author himself was advocating teenagers avoid college, suing newspapers out of existence, and buying apocalypse-insurance in Hobbiton.
-So open-minded, Y!
+..even if, simultaneously, the author was himself advocating for teenagers to eschew college, suing newspapers out of existence, and buying apocalypse-insurance in Hobbiton. (_More like "Zero for Three," amirite?!_) So open-minded, Y.

 And... that was that, for about a year and a half: even among the best of the genre, a little business/entrepreneurship-text goes along way.